Founder of Signified Law

 While obtaining her Juris Doctorate degree, Melanie became a certified mediator and subsequently co-created a divorce mediation program at the Mandel Gisnet Center for Conflict Management in Monterey County.
 As a mediator, Melanie found it rewarding facilitating others as they created their own fair solutions.
 She also interned for a child advocacy law firm, attending family court where she worked alongside judges, social workers, addiction counselors, and child advocacy attorneys in the pursuit of reunifying separated families.

 When Melanie isn't working, she spends quality time with her family and close friends.
 She loves laughing almost as much as she enjoys making others laugh.
-Melanie's pastimes include writing, singing, songwriting, reading, researching, watching films, travel, amateur photography, cooking, deep conversation, kayaking, being in nature, and taking long walks.
+Melanie's pastimes include singing, songwriting, long walks, and cooking.
 She is especially fascinated in learning about the powerful mind-body connection and is grateful on a daily basis for having a faith that grounds her.